Weighted-Sum Energy Efficiency Maximization in User-Centric Uplink Cell-Free Massive MIMO: Performance Metrics

 where $P_{\textrm{TX}, k}$ is the uplink transmit power of the UE, and $P_{\textrm{CP}, k}$ is the circuit power consumed by the UE's hardware.
 The transmit signal power $P_{\textrm{TX}, k}$ after power amplifier (PA), proportional to the transmit signal power $q_k$, is given by

 where $\zeta_k$ is the PA efficiency of UE $k$, and $q_k$ is a value having an upper limit of the maximum transmission signal power $p_{\mathrm{max}, k}$. $P_{\mathrm{CP}, k}$ is the power consumed to drive the circuit elements of UE $k$, including cooling, power supply, control signaling, etc. This value is determined by the UE hardware configuration, but may be regarded as a fixed value in an uplink transmission. \begin{remark} \textit{The metric ${EE_k}$, defined by (\ref{eqn:EE_k}) $-$ (\ref{eqn:transmit_power}), represents the amount of power $P_k$ that must be consumed by UE $k$ in a user-centric CF-mMIMO system to achieve the desired uplink data rate $B \cdot SE_k^{ul}$.
-Among the factors influencing $P_k$, the only parameter that a UE can directly adjust is its transmit power.
+Under the assumptions made in this work, among the factors influencing $P_k$, the only parameter that a UE can directly adjust is its transmit power\footnote{Small-scale LMMSE channel estimation is carried out locally at each AP during the pilot phase; thus no backhaul is involved within the coherence block.
+The LSFD vectors, computed from large-scale statistics, are pre-shared and updated only when large-scale conditions change.
+Therefore, slot-level backhaul power is absent or negligible.}.
 In the case of $SE_k$, it is determined by both the transmit power of each UE and the LSFD combiner at the CPU.
-The network is responsible for jointly optimizing the transmit power and LSFD combiner.
+The network is responsible for jointly optimizing the transmit power $\mathbf{q}$ and LSFD combiner $\mathbf{U}$.
 Based on the AP-UE association and the channel information obtained from the APs, the CPU can determine $\mathbf{q}$ and $\mathbf{U}$.
 Subsequently, downlink control signals can be used to instruct each UE on its transmit power.
 The UEs then perform uplink data transmission using the power levels received from the network.
 This operation is ensured by the performance guarantees provided through the TDD block fading channel model.} \end{remark}